Ayoh - Shop now

 "...HD video plays back flawlessly, however most other video content does not play smoothly.
 This is most evident with panning shots.
 They look horrible...."
 Read more

-Customers praise the tablet's display, noting its high resolution and vibrant colors, with one customer specifically mentioning its crystal clarity.
+Customers praise the tablet's display, noting its high resolution and crisp, clear picture, with one customer mentioning that it takes great quality pictures and video.

 "...is not listed as a "tablet optimized" app, however it looks absolutely stunning on the Xoom and scales to the large screen like it was written for..."
 Read more